silnrsi/wstr/src/content/docs/topics/fonts/font-and-style-naming.md

 - They are not references to particular people, such as political leaders or recent cultural heroes.
 Legendary or historic names are much better, as long as they are not strongly exclusive to a certain subculture.
 - They may include spaces, but not numerals or any punctuation.
 There are some rare situations in which numbers can cause technical problems.

-New fontnames should be checked for conflicts with existing fonts.
+New font names should be checked for conflicts with existing fonts.
 The easiest way to do that is to search on [namecheck.fontdata.com][namecheck], although a thorough Google search would also be a good idea.

-**Because of technical limits on the combination of family name and style name the combined `Family Name StyleName` should be no more than 30 characters, including any spaces.** Some sources suggest that 27 is a safer limit.
+**Because of technical limits on the combination of family name and style name the combined `FamilyName StyleName` should be no more than 30 characters, including any spaces.** Some sources suggest that 27 is a safer limit.
 If a font family may someday include an `ExtraLightItalic` style, then the family name is effectively limited to 13 characters or less.

 ## Font filenames